kharbour22/Faux_Japan/README.md

 1. Food and Drink Menu

-  - Users can view a list of food and drink items available at Sakanamono
+  - Users can view a list of food and drink items available at Sakanamono.
+They can toggle the food menu to only display gluten free items aswell!

 2. Review